aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 The tabs below show the Ansible **group_vars** used in this example.

 === "DC1"
-    At the top level (DC1), the following variables are defined in **group_vars/DC1.yml**.
+At the top level (DC1), the following variables are defined in the **group_vars/DC1.yml** file.
 These Ansible variables apply to all nodes in the fabric and is a common place to set AAA, users, NTP, and management interface settings.
 Update local_users and passwords for your environment.

     You can create a sha512_password by creating a username and password on a switch and copy/paste it within double quotes here.